Wisconsin Voters Overcome Pandemic to Knock Conservative Off High Court

 Wisconsin voters elected conservative Justice Brian Hagedorn to the bench last April in a tight race against Wisconsin Court of Appeals Judge Lisa Neubauer.
 The next election for the state’s high court is set for 2023, when Chief Justice Patience Roggensack’s term is up.

-Kelly effectively conceded Monday night, telling the Milwaukee Journal Sentinel “it has been the highest honor of my career to serve the people of Wisconsin on their Supreme Court these past four years,” and that the results made “clear that God as a different plan for my future.”
+Kelly effectively conceded Monday night, telling the Milwaukee Journal Sentinel “it has been the highest honor of my career to serve the people of Wisconsin on their Supreme Court these past four years,” and that the results made “clear that God has a different plan for my future.”

 Karofsky’s campaign put out a statement Monday sending “a heartfelt thank you to the hundreds of thousands of Wisconsinites who made their voice heard in this unprecedented election.”